VirtusLab/ide-probe/README.md

 ```
 fixture.withPaths(IdeProbePaths(/*construct the instance passing, among others, a screenshots path that is most suitable for you*/))
 ```
 Screenshots feature is only available with Xvfb display mode.
+Screenshots are taken on every AWT event, during probe is shutting down (with _on-exit_ in screenshot name) and when explicitly requested via `probe.screenshot()`.
 # Extensions

 Extensions exist to implement custom actions specific to a plugin.
 For example